 The roller coaster.

 We caught the train back to Böblingen.
 I was so groggy by this time that I fell half-asleep and we almost missed our stop.
-Lindy had been sitting several seats away and was walking off the train when she looked back and saw us sitting there paying no attention.
+My daughter had been sitting several seats away and was walking off the train when she looked back and saw us sitting there paying no attention.
 She yelled, and we managed to stir ourselves and get off in time.

 I took a short nap before we went to a local brauhaus for a light supper.
 I didn’t sleep much this night either, mostly because of my throat.
 This wasn’t the best way to prepare for jet lag.